harshil21/SALT/README.md

 # SALT

-Samuel's Atmospheric Live Telemetry (SALT) is a rocket made by [@samuel300p](https://github.com/samuel300p) which features a transmitting live telemetry from the rocket to a ground station using LoRa.
+Samuel's Atmospheric Live Telemetry (SALT) is a rocket made by [@samuel300p](https://github.com/samuel300p) which features transmitting live telemetry from the rocket to a ground station using LoRa.

 The main sensors and components include: